preyasu-rakshit/covid-sims/readme.md

 ### Sample Run

-A sample run of the simulation can be found [here](https://www.youtube.com/watch?v=SqPx3Qpeq6A)
+A sample run of the simulation can be found [here.](https://www.youtube.com/watch?v=SqPx3Qpeq6A) *(Currently outdated, does not showcase the quarantine feature)*